Aldlevine/maml/README.md

 Unlike Blazor hybrid (and similar), Maml focuses on producing high performance native applications without reliance on web technologies, while at the same time targeting web with a more "native-esque" approach.
 In this way we can produce from a single codebase both a web apps and native apps without sacrificing performance on native platforms.

 Unlike Uno Platform, Maml is provides a "from ground up" API.
 It is not a port of existing Windows UI libraries to other platforms.
 Furthermore, rather than "reskinning" existing native UI components, Maml builds on low-level drawing / input / etc...
 APIs.
-Once the low level APIs are hooked up for a given platform, all of the platform agnostic code (ideally the majority of the codebase) should **Just Work^TM^**.
+Once the low level APIs are hooked up for a given platform, all of the platform agnostic code (ideally the majority of the codebase) should **Just Work™**.

 ## Future